 What is LinkedIn and what are its benefits

-LinkedIn is a social network that allows you to search for jobs, display your resume.
+LinkedIn is a social network that allows you to search for jobs, and display your resume.
 And interact with others in the field.

 LinkedIn also offers insights into hiring companies by industry, field, or expertise.
 So even if you don’t have an open position yet it’s worth exploring anyway!